 How do these solutions help?

-When you remove bot traffic from your Analytics, you get a clear picture of what your traffic data looks like and know better if the traffic on your website is genuine.
-Though this method helps remove bot traffic from your analytics, it won’t stop bot traffic from invading your ad or website.
+When you remove bot traffic from your Analytics, you get a clearer picture of your traffic data and can better determine whether the traffic on your website is genuine.

 How to prevent bots from clicking on your ad

-You save yourself money and a lot of effort when you prevent bot activities from clicking your Google ad
+You save yourself money and a lot of effort when you prevent bot activities from clicking your Google ad.

-.
 There are three ways to block bot traffic from your ads.
 The first two are manual, while the last one is a digital solution

 Exclude location

-From your google ad drop-down, go to
+From your Google Ad drop-down, go to

 - Campaigns